 What relationship is there between Redemptorist spirituality and collaboration with the laity?
 Do we have a genuine appreciation of the missionary vocation given to all in Baptism, or are we simply concerned about getting helpers for our work?
-We need to develop partnership with the laity, not just on the basis of shared responsibility, but also on the basis of shared faith and spirituality.50 that all Units value the presence of lay people as an element which enriches and gives new dimensions to our task of proclaiming plentiful Redemption to the most abandoned.
-We see this presence as a sign of our times that opens us up more and more to experience the Church as People of God and a mystery of communion.
-It is from this positive perspective that the Chapter asks that steps continue to be taken in the formation and
+We need to develop partnership with the laity, not just on the basis of shared responsibility, but also on the basis of shared faith and spirituality.

-Later, in 2003, the XXIII General Chapter51 recommended
+Later, in 2003, the XXIII General Chapter recommended